jtod/Hydra/README.md

    /path/to/Hydra to the path where you actually put it).  *(Why do you have to do this?
-Unfortunately, the latest version of cabal just compiles the code but doesn't make it visible to ghc, so it's very difficult to use the compiled code.
-Cabal makes the compiled code usable only if the source was downloaded from the Hackage web site, but not from github.
-But you still have to do the cabal install, because this compiles several other packages imported by Hydra.
-It's silly that cabal compiles Hydra but doesn't make Hydra's object code available to use, but that's what it does.
+Unfortunately, the latest version of cabal just compiles the code but doesn't make it visible to ghc, so it's difficult to use the compiled code.
+But you can run circuits directly using the Hydra source files, as shown below.)*
-   Fortunately, you can run circuits directly using the Hydra source files, as shown below.
-The following commands recompile Hydra every time you use it, which is annoying but doesn't actually take too much time.)*

 ~~~~
 export HYDRA=/path/to/Hydra
 alias hydra="ghc -i${HYDRA}/src -e main"
+alias hydrai="ghci -i${Hydra}/src"
 ~~~~

 6. Test that it's working.
 In your shell, go to Hydra/examples/adder